Interstate 395 (Virginia–District of Columbia): Washington, D.C.

 After crossing the 14th Street Bridges, the freeway has a left-side exit allowing access to Route 1 (exit 1).
 The southbound side of I-395 has no access to northbound US 1 here.
 I-395 crosses East Potomac Park (exit 2) and a second bridge, the Francis Case Memorial Bridge over the Washington Channel.
 Here, the route bends from a generally northeast direction to a due east direction, interchanging (exit 3) with the 12th Street Expressway, two tunnels that carry traffic under the National Mall.
 A series of complex interchanges (numbered 4, 5, 6, and 7) provide partial access to Maine Avenue and C Street SW, as well as connections to I-695.
-Immediately after I-695, the freeway makes a hard turn to the due north to follow the 3rd Street Tunnel immediately under Union Square, just to the west of the US Capitol building and underneath its reflecting pool and the Frances Perkins Building.
+Immediately after I-695, the freeway makes a hard turn to the due north to follow the 3rd Street Tunnel immediately under the Hubert H. Humphrey Building and Union Square, just to the west of the US Capitol building and underneath its reflecting pool and the Frances Perkins Building.
 I-395 follows a depressed roadway (the Center Leg Freeway), which was placed underground in 2019, that has three more partial interchanges (exits 8, 9, and 10) with local streets before terminating at the intersection of New York Avenue (Route 50).